 How To File Income Tax

-Some Income Tax Deductions Tips to maximize your tax refund and lower your payable:
+Below are some Income Tax Deductions Tips to maximize your personal income tax refund and lower your payable amount:

-- Maximize babysitting deductions- The maximum dollar amounts claimable have not changed this year, still $4,000, $7,000 or $10,000, which depend on the child’s age and health.
+Maximize babysitting deductions- The maximum dollar amounts claimable have not changed this year, $4000, $7000 or $10,000 which depends on the child’s age and health.
 Usually it’s the lower earner who should claim these expenses.